tmetsch/mesos_openlava/README.md

 * the Apache Mesos & Marathon images from  this [repo](https://github.com/tmetsch/docker_compose_mesos).
-* based on the previous one an image is defined which incapsulates the OpenLava & the OpenLava framework (this could be split into two to be more lightweight)
+* based on the previous one an image is defined which combines OpenLava & the OpenLava framework (this could be split into two to be more lightweight)

 ## testing